 Pricing: From £399 per event (or £360 with Hire Space)

-Zoom isn’t quite an all-in-one platform, but as an incredibly popular and versatile video conferencing tool, we thought it deserved a mention anyway!
-Better call quality, the ability to record meetings and the simple fact that it's easy and simple to use for guests, makes Zoom one of the leaders in the market for virtual events.
+Zoom isn’t quite an all-in-one platform.
+But as an incredibly popular and versatile video conferencing tool, we thought it deserved a mention anyway!
+Thanks to better call quality, the ability to record meetings and the fact that it's easy and simple to use, Zoom is one of the leaders in the market for virtual events.
 Plus, did we mention the nifty breakout room functionality?!

 Zoom allows the host to mute participants and take over their screens, making it ideal for online tutorials.
 It can also integrate with other platforms to provide the live video stream as part of more complex events.

-Great for: Events centred around discussions, such as meetings, webinars and panel discussions.
+Great for: Events centred around discussions, such as virtual meetings, webinars and panel discussions.